Hayne, Stowford

 Hayne in the parish of Stowford in Devon, is an historic manor, about 11 mi south-west of Okehampton.
-The surviving Manor House, a grade II* listed building known as Hayne House was rebuilt in about 1810 by Isaac Donnithorne (died 1848), who later adopted the surname Harris having married the heiress of Harris of Hayne.
+The surviving manor house, a Grade II* listed building known as Hayne House, was rebuilt in about 1810 by Isaac Donnithorne (died 1848), who later adopted the surname Harris having married the heiress of Harris of Hayne.

 Descent

 De Hayne

-The manor was the seat of the Hayne (originally de Hayne) family, which as was usual, had taken their surname from their seat.
+The manor was the seat of the Hayne (originally de Hayne) family, which had taken their surname from their seat.
 In the 16th century the family died out in the male line on the death of Walter Hayne, one of whose daughters and co-heiresses was Thomasine Hayne, whose share of her paternal inheritance was the manor of Hayne.

 Harris

 William Harris (died 1547)

 Thomasine Hayne, heiress of Hayne, married William Harris (died 1547) of Stone in the parish of Lifton, Devon, son and heir of John Harris (second son of John Harris of Radford in the parish of Plymstock in Devon) by his wife, the heiress of the Stone family of Stone in the parish of Lifton, Devon.
 The manor remained the seat of this junior branch of the Harris family.